lasp/adamant_example/src/assembly/linux/main/README.md

 adamant_example/src/assembly/linux/build/cosmos/plugin
 ```

-The Cosmos plugin uses a default CRC protocol provided by Cosmos, but also needs a custom protocol to apply Adamant's command packet checksum correctly.
+The COSMOS plugin uses a default CRC protocol provided by COSMOS, but also needs a custom protocol to apply Adamant's command packet checksum correctly.
 The protocol file is located in the Adamant directory at:

 ```
 adamant/gnd/cosmos/cmd_checksum.rb
 ```

-And must be placed in the Cosmos plugin directory at:
+And must be placed in the COSMOS plugin directory at:

 ```
 cosmos-project/openc3-cosmos-linux-example/targets/LINUX_EXAMPLE/lib/cmd_checksum.rb
 ```

-If the Cosmos and Admant example project directories are adjacent, complete the configuration by running:
+If the COSMOS and Adamant example project directories are adjacent, complete the configuration by running:

 ```
 $ cp adamant_example/src/assembly/linux/build/cosmos/plugin/linux_example_ccsds_cosmos_commands.txt cosmos-project/openc3-cosmos-linux-example/targets/LINUX_EXAMPLE/cmd_tlm/cmd.txt